jdi-docs/jdi-light/source/includes/_documentation.md

 #### Scrolling Long Content Modal

 When modals become too long for the user’s viewport or device, <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.3/components/modal/#scrolling-long-content" target="_blank">they scroll</a> independent of the page itself.
-Try the demo below to see what we mean.

 ![Modal long scrollable](../images/bootstrap/modal_scrollable1.png)